joaogmmoreira/joaogmmoreira/README.md

 - 🌱 I’m currently working as a freelance software developer

-- 💬 Ask me about ReactJS, Redux or Restful API.
+- 💬 Ask me about ReactJS, React Native, NodeJs or Java.
 I'm pleased to help you with

 - 📫 You can reach me accessing my [Linkedin](https://www.linkedin.com/in/joao-moreira-dev/)
 or if you prefer get in touch with me by email: jgmoreira1809@gmail.com